hasura/graphql-engine/community/tools/firebase2graphql/README.md

 ### Overwrite

-If your database already contains tables with the same name as the root fields of your JSON database, the command will face.
+If your database already contains tables with the same name as the root fields of your JSON database, the command will fail.
 If you want to overwrite the database anyway, you should provide an additional flag "--overwrite".

 ## Feedback